Empowering underprivileged communities with online education and peer support

 What’s unique about us is that Uplifters is a truly community-based organisation.
 Our students join online class chats to discuss the lessons with their peers.
 These discussions are facilitated by volunteer alumni domestic workers who went through a training program.
 Not only does it make the content more relevant to participants, but it also shows participants role models of what can be achieved and therefore increases the chance that the knowledge they gain is transformed into action.
 The peer support is making our programs both scalable (without significantly increasing costs) and also impactful.

-Life skills courses: a Money Management and Personal Growth programme (free).
-It includes two modules and lasts for six months.
+Life skills courses: Money Management and Personal Growth programme (free); Two modules and lasts for six months.
 Students learn how to prepare for the future, manage their money (budget, save, recognise and avoid loans and investment scams), develop a positive mindset, improve their communication skills and build self-confidence.
 More about it here.

 Vocational Courses.
 We have started to develop vocational courses to increase the skills of migrant domestic workers and meet employers’ needs.
 The first of these is a baby care course that we commenced the pilot of in November 2020.
 More about it here.